Mallick17/DevOps/README.md

 3. **Response**: The server sends the file back to the browser via HTTP.
 If the file is not found, the server returns a **404 error**.
 ![webserver-http](https://github.com/user-attachments/assets/c3f41f1c-0c06-4907-a3ce-2f98f8df0514)

+# Server-Side Website Programming
+Server-side website programming refers to the process of handling and processing user requests on a web server before sending a response back to the web browser.
+This involves using various programming languages and frameworks to create dynamic web pages that can interact with databases and perform complex operations.

 ### Static vs. Dynamic Web Servers
 - **Static Web Server**: